 - All of the appointments are booked.
 What can I do?

-- How do I update my name and pronouns in your system?
+- How do I update my name and pronouns in the online schedule?

 Who can use the Writing Center?

 All current Baruch undergraduate and graduate students are welcome.
 At this time, we are not open to alumni, faculty, staff, students at other CUNY schools, or any other members of the community.

 What happens during a Writing Center appointment?